Switch to ADA Accessible Theme

 Every personal injury case is different.
 While some are settled within weeks of the accident, others take years before a settlement is awarded.
 Generally, the worse your injuries are, the longer your case will take to settle.
 Still, you will incur high medical bills until you receive that settlement and will likely wonder how to pay them.
 Fortunately, Florida is a no-fault auto insurance state, which means you can first exhaust any benefits available to you under your own insurance policy.
 If your injuries exceed that insurance minimum, you can also apply for short-term disability benefits through your employer.

 Yes.
-The statute of limitations, or time limit, in Florida is four years from the date the accident occurred.
+The statute of limitations, or time limit, in Florida is two years from the date the accident occurred.
 Unless your case falls into one of the rare exceptions, if you do not file before this time limit expires, you will lose your right to claim any damages at all.

 Due to Florida’s no-fault auto insurance laws, many people think they cannot claim compensation after a car accident.
 That is not true.
 Your first option after a crash is to claim personal injury protection (PIP) benefits from your own insurance policy.
 Those benefits will only cover you up to $10,000 though, so you will need more compensation if your injuries are serious.
 If you exceed your policy’s PIP limits, you can file a claim against the negligent driver to recover the remaining compensation you need.